handsome-b-wonderful/introduction-to-dependency-injection/README.md

 ## Overview

+Dependency Injection (DI) is a set of software design principles and patterns that promote loosely coupled code.

 This guide starts with a multi-tier application, then examines some of the architectural issues and investigates how dependency injection can help address these concerns.

-Dependency Injection (DI) is a set of software design principles and patters that promote loosely coupled code.

 ### Benefits loose coupling